mackuba/jslint_on_rails/README.markdown

     rake aborted!
     JSLint test failed.

-If you want to test specific file or files (just once, without modifying the config), you can pass paths to the rake
+If you want to test specific file or files (just once, without modifying the config), you can pass paths and/or paths to exclude to the rake
 task:

-    rake jslint paths=public/javascripts/models/*.js,public/javascripts/lib/*.js
+    rake jslint paths=public/javascripts/models/*.js,public/javascripts/lib/*.js exclude_paths=public/javascripts/jquery.js,public/javascripts/jquery-ui.js

 For the best effect, you should include JSLint check in your Continuous Integration build - that way, you'll get immediate notification when you've committed JS code with errors.